Overview

 The Steps

-The first step to Creating Bills is to click on the + Create New button in the upper left corner.
+To create a vendor bill, click on the + Create New button in the upper left corner.

 Then choose Create Bill, found under Vendor Transactions.